This post walks through the process of using the SPINA-Thyr to interpret thyroid lab test results.

-The TSHI (TSH-Index, reference range 1.3 – 4.1) tells you if the pituitary gland is behaving normally in response to thyroid hormone, within normal functional parameters.
+The TSHI (TSH-Index, reference range 1.3 – 4.1) tells you if the pituitary gland is secreting too little TSH in response to thyroid hormone, within normal functional parameters.

-Low TSHI is an indication of central hypothyroidism (secondary or tertiary hypothyroidism) — a compromised hypothalamus or pituitary gland.
+Low TSHI may be an indication of central hypothyroidism (secondary or tertiary hypothyroidism) — a compromised hypothalamus or pituitary gland.
 It could be from any cause, however, and either a sign of temporary pituitary interference or permanent pituitary failure.

 SPINA-Thyr distinguishes all degrees of central hypothyroidism, from mild to severe.
 (See articles on the difficulty of diagnosing central hypothyroidism, and tips on central hypo diagnosis during thyroid therapy.)